David Webb (Hong Kong activist): Webb-site and activism

-Since 1998, Webb has built and maintained an extensive and rigorous set of Hong Kong public data records, at his eponymous Webb-site.com, which he synthesises and cross-references in a highly accessible format, in pursuit of transparency.
-Information includes datasets and analyses for multiple aspects of: financial, securities, stock market data, directors and boards; government accounts, utilities and economic issues; members of judiciary, advisory and statutory bodies; SFC licensees, solicitors and other professionals; vehicle and traffic data; and notable people in all aspects of Hong Kong life.
+From 1998, Webb built and maintained a set of Hong Kong public data records, at Webb-site.com, which he synthesized and cross-referenced in an accessible format, in pursuit of transparency.
+Information includes datasets and analyses for multiple aspects of: financial, securities, stock market data, directors and boards; government accounts, utilities and economic issues; members of judiciary, advisory and statutory bodies; SFC licensees, solicitors and other professionals; vehicle and traffic data; and notable people in Hong Kong.

 Webb has been referred to as the "'Long Hair' of the financial markets" (in an allusion to Leung Kwok-hung), as his activism initially concerned mainly the finance sector.
-He then widened the scope to aspects of governance and civic life in Hong Kong.
-He uses webb-site.com as his official mouthpiece on all matters commercial and political.

 In 2003, he launched "Project Poll", in which he purchased 10 shares in each of the 33 constituents of the Hang Seng Index, registering them in 5 names (himself, his wife and 3 BVI companies he owned) and used company law to demand poll voting (1 share, 1 vote) rather than a show of hands in all their shareholder meetings.
 This eventually led to a change of Hong Kong Listing Rules to require poll voting in all companies from 2009 onwards.
 Also in 2003, he launched Project VAMPIRE (Vote Against Mandate for Placings, Issues by Rights Excepted), to oppose resolutions that allow for massive issues of shares for cash without offering them to existing shareholders, negating pre-emption rights.

 In December 2005, he advocated widening the electorate of the functional constituencies, arguing that professionals in fields such as bankers and stockbrokers should get to elect their own representatives.
 He observed then that only accountants, lawyers, doctors and teachers are able to exercise that right; stockbrokers were represented by convicted fraudster Chim Pui-chung, while the banking seat has only been contested once in 20 years.
 During the 2014 Hong Kong protests, he said that the economic impact of the protests was minor compared to the large economic benefits of a more dynamic economy that would come from democracy, ending collusion between the Government and the tycoons who currently elect the Chief executive.